 (2017).
 The yields were far less than my fall planted wheat but I believe with time it will become more acclimated to this region.
 This wheat is fairly tall at 50″ and can lodge in periods of heavy rain and gusty wind.
 I grew in 4′ wide beds and tied up with t-posts and twine.
 The only major problem I had was birds who loved this wheat best over all the other varieties I grew.
 Netting might not be a bad idea if bird predation is an issue in your area.

 *I am offering this seed for the purpose of preservation.
-Grain fill in my region (northern Indiana) is less than one would expect in areas more suitable to raising spring wheat (cooler and more arid).
+Grain fill in my region (northern Indiana) is less than one would expect in areas more suitable to raising spring wheat (more arid).
 This variety will need selection and adaptation to improve grain fill, yield and disease resistance in regions with frequent spring/summer rains, humidity and heat.